solayano/zenbo/README.md

 ## Editing the file

-Its a markdawn file in this repository
+Its a markdawn file in this repository.